Top 7 SEO KPIs You Need to Track

 At Directive, we frequently start a new campaign by identifying a “North Star” KPI.
 We choose a single KPI that we want to improve, then design campaign strategies focused on improving that single measure of performance.
 We set KPI goals to help us establish a clear vision for campaign success and to ensure that our strategic marketing approach is aligned with that vision.

-Top 7 SEO KPIs You Need to Track in 2021
+Top 7 SEO KPIs You Need to Track

 - Organic Traffic by Source